SDUSTVIGroup/TSFDNet/README.md

 ## Data preparation

-Split the SCD data into training, validation and testing (if available) set and organize them as follows:
+Taking training the SECOND dataset as an example, split the SCD data into training, validation and testing (if available) set and organize them as follows:

->YOUR_DATA_DIR
+>SECOND
 >  - train
 >    - im1
 >    - im2